umphlet/hugs/README.md

 Be sure to edit hugs-config.php.sample variables to match your database.
 This is based on your host.

+If you have mod_rewrite enable the CLEAN_URI variable.
+Remember to copy the contents of htaccess.txt to your .htaccess file.

+If you install to a folder be sure to set BASE_URI to whichever folder you put it in.
+I will add some functionality in the future to have it detect this for you.

 Also remember to rename hugs-config.php.sample to hugs-config.php or nothing will work and I will mock you.

 Happy hugging!